GDelevoye/SMSN/README.md

 Only SP2-C2 (Sequel I) has been tested yet, but the others should work too.

 > See [here](https://github.com/PacificBiosciences/kineticsTools/pull/71) for more info.

+## In case of installation problems

+ * Execute the installation script line by line in a terminal rather than running it in a text file.
+ * Installation can sometimes be slow due to conda-forge.
+See  [the detailed explanations](#in-case-of-installation-problems) for more info.
+Workardounds :
+ * Don't install smsn in an already existing environment !
+ * Use [mamba](https://github.com/mamba-org/mamba) if conda is really slow.
+See  https://github.com/conda/conda/issues/7239 for more info .
+ * Delete conda-forge and conda-metachannel from your channels if conda is too slow
+ * Use a strict channel priority using  *conda config --set channel_priority false* if conda is too slow
+ * Update conda through *conda update -n base conda* (Tested with *conda 4.10.1*)
+ * In your conda configuration, set the "defaults" conda channel at highest priority, followed by the "bioconda" channel, and remove all the others if conda is too slow

 # References